 Brother lee’s favorite verse is Romans 1:16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first and also to the Greek.”

 After graduation from high school, Brother Catlin satisfied his military obligation with service in the United States Marine Corps.
 After his discharge from the military, he came to Tampa, Florida to visit some friends and while in Tampa, applied to become a police officer with the Tampa Police Department and was hired after a few weeks.
 Shortly after being hired by the Tampa Police Department he met his future wife, Sandra.
 They were married on September 6, 1968.
-Brother Catlin and his wife have one son, John and daughter in law Erika, and three grandchildren, Julia, Haley and Jack
+Brother Catlin and his wife have one son, John, and daughter in law, Erika, with three grandchildren, Julia, Haley and Jack.